29 January 2016

-Our Far East Travel Consultant Sophie recently traveled to China where she fell in love with the mystery and diversity of this enchanting country…
+Our Far East Travel Consultant Sophie recently travelled to China where she fell in love with the mystery and diversity of this enchanting country…

 China to me felt like one giant chocolate box with so many new, unique and amazing things to try.
 I wanted to dive right in there, as many adults would, and take a bite of everything and then figure out what was good and what wasn’t quite to my taste just for the experience.
 However, for kids it doesn’t quite work like that with one bad bite sending everyone into a tailspin and the chocolate box being discarded messily on the floor.